Our Connected World | A Website to Find People and Old Friends

 A Journey to the Past

-This was a journey I embarked on during lockdown.
-I had the time to remember people who had been friends in my teenage years – some 38 years ago -, as well as an important part of my life.
+This was a journey I embarked on during the lockdown of 2020.
+I had the time to remember people who had been friends in my teenage years – some 38 years ago, as well as an important part of my life.
 My, how time flies!

 I wanted to know if they were OK and how they had been affected by lockdown.
 This also made me realise how many years had gone by in my own life.
 No doubt that the next 50 years would zoom by just as fast!